| BIOGRAPHY

 and a planter.
 The father of Thomas Jefferson was Peter Jefferson who was a

+planter as well as surveyor.
+His ancestors were of English origin.
 At the age of nine Thomas started going to a neighbouring school

 that was run by a Scottish minister.
 From that early age he began to learn